WalkerRout/dispatch/README.md

 Binary expects that file `dispatch.json` exists in the same directory as the executable, `dispatch.log` will be automatically generated on each run.

 ## Example `dispatch.json`
+> Modifier keys are: 'Ctrl', 'Shift', 'Alt', and 'Super'
 ```
 {
   "keybinds": [